Movie Theater Employee

 Does the movie ticket scanning machine make a special noise when it scans a senior or youth ticket?
 I want to know how easy it would be to sneak in with a discount ticket.

-Asked by PT almost 13 years ago
+Asked by PT over 13 years ago

 Hmm.
 My theater doesn't have any scanners nor have I been to one that has them.
 I wouldn't know anything about it :/ I'm assuming the noise doesn't change